Navaneethan-Datascience/Ecommerce_Data_pipeline/README.md

 # Azure E-commerce Data Pipeline

 This repository contains an end-to-end **data** pipeline for an e-commerce platform, inspired by a modern Azure data engineering stack and medallion architecture (raw → processed → curated).
-The goal is to simulate how orders data flows from source files into a data lake and finally into an analytics-ready warehouse.[web:5][web:9][web:10]
+The goal is to simulate how orders data flows from source files into a data lake and finally into an analytics-ready warehouse.
 ---

 ## Project Overview